chowdhuriarijit/vehicle-service/README.md

 # Vehicle Service

 ## Note
 The `vehicle-service` is a Java-based Spring Boot application that provides an API to retrieve vehicle details based on the vehicle registration number.
 Currently, I have only implemented the GET method to retrieve vehicle data; the PUT, DELETE, and POST (add) methods have not been added.
 Additionally, the API is currently public for demonstration purposes.
-However, in a real-world scenario, it should be secured—this can be achieved by implementing OAuth 2.0, using a service key for service-to-service communication, or other appropriate authentication mechanisms.
+However, in a real-world scenario, it should be secured—this can be achieved by implementing OAuth 2.0, using a service key for service-to-service communication, or other appropriate authentication mechanisms.For demonstration purposes, the service uses hardcoded mock data instead of a real database.
+In a actual project, this should be replaced with a proper database and repository layer to handle persistent data storage and retrieval.

 ## Features
 - Retrieve vehicle details for a vehicle registration number.